Return to Index

 When there is no self, there is peace.
 When there is me and mine then there is no peace.
 Worry, anxiety, what are they?
 They are all from me and mine.
 When you let go, then there is cessation of me and mine.
 There is peace, calm, clarity, dispassion, emptiness. – Ajahn Sumedho

 Lose the mind, stop the thought, by ridding yourself of the motivator of thoughts, called feelings.
 No feelings, and you’re there.
 You see how simple it is?
 And when you so decide to let go of your feelings, it’s easy.
-It’s an accretion that takes tremendous effort to hold on to it.
+It’s an accretion that takes tremendous effort to hold on to.
 Become effortless right now, and you’re free.
 Let go of all your effort, every ounce of which is expended on being limited, on being what you are not.
 It’s simple, you are it, and it’s easy—it takes no effort.
 Every ounce of effort you expend is on trying to be a limited body. – Lester Levenson (Get Off the Rollercoaster)

 Dispassion